little-book-of/algorithms/books/en-US/book.md

 Patterns include:

+- BFS and DFS (exploration)
+- Topological Sort (ordering)
+- Dijkstra and Bellman-Ford (shortest paths)
+- Union-Find (connectivity)
-- BFS / DFS (exploration)- Topological Sort (ordering)- Dijkstra / Bellman-Ford (shortest paths)- Union-Find (connectivity)- Kruskal / Prim (spanning trees)
+- Kruskal and Prim (spanning trees)

 Graphs often reveal relationships hidden in data.

-#### 10. Meet-in-the-Middle
+#### 10. Meet in the Middle

-Split problem into two halves, compute all possibilities for each, and combine efficiently.
+Split the problem into two halves, compute all possibilities for each, and combine efficiently.
-Used in problems where brute force ( O$2^n$ ) is too large but ( O$2^{n/2}$ ) is manageable.
+Used in problems where brute force $O(2^n)$ is too large but $O(2^{n/2})$ is manageable.

-Example:
+Examples:

-- Subset sum (divide into two halves)- Search problems in combinatorics A clever compromise between brute force and efficiency.
+- Subset sum (divide into two halves)
+- Search problems in combinatorics

+A clever compromise between brute force and efficiency.

 #### Tiny Code

-Example: Two Pointers to find pair sum:
+Example: Two Pointers to find a pair sum

 ```c
 int find_pair_sum(int arr[], int n, int target) {